Social Media Policy

 We retweet content from other accounts that we think our followers might find interesting.
 Retweets do not imply endorsements of any kind.

 As a non-partisan office of the legislature, we don’t respond to questions or posts that are outside of our mandate or that take a stance on political issues or matters of public policy.
-We do moderate our Facebook account to remove comments that are inappropriate, abusive or partisan, with the goal of making our account an inclusive and non-partisan source for information about the electoral process in B.C.
+We do moderate our Facebook account to remove comments that are inappropriate, abusive or partisan, including comments about political issues associated with a party or candidate.
+Our goal is to make our account an inclusive and non-partisan source for information about the electoral process in B.C.